 Preventing tree disease

 While a drought can increase the chance of a wildfire, it can also put more stress on trees and make them more vulnerable to diseases and pests.

 If you purchase firewood or bring in your own, make sure that it’s kiln-dried or a local species.
 Otherwise, you might accidentally introduce a harmful, non-native pest.
 For instance, the emerald ash borer, which can kill an ash tree in just 3-5 years.
 The larvae of this wood-boring beetle feed on tissues beneath the bark.
 They also disrupt the tree’s ability to transport nutrients and water.

 In the Southeast, the other big concern is thousand cankers disease.
 This is spread by the walnut twig beetle and kills trees in the walnut family.

 When you’re gathering wood for a fire, keep in mind that it’s best to create a relatively small fire, rather than a towering inferno.
 If you build a bonfire you’ll just waste wood, and it will take forever for the fire to die down.

-If you want the ambience of a nice fire, with more flames than smoke, don’t use big chunks of wood.
-With big logs you’ll get more smoke, and the wood will smolder for hours and make it harder to extinguish the fire completely.
+If you want the ambiance of a nice fire, with more flames than smoke, don’t use big chunks of wood.
+With big logs you’ll get more smoke, and the wood will smolder for hours.
+This makes it harder to extinguish the fire completely.
 The better option is to use smaller pieces of wood that are 2-3 inches in diameter, which will produce brighter flames and burn up more quickly.